 Summer research project

-Our full-time students work on this after the June exams.
-For part-time study, you can split the project over the two summers or do it all at once in the second summer, but you will need the skills to do this, i.e. if you have a data analysis project, you can only start in Year 1 if you've done your statistical modules that you.
+Our full-time students work on this June-September.
+For part-time study, you can split the project over the two summers or do it all at once in the second summer, but you will need the skills to do this, i.e. if you have a data analysis project, you can only start in Year 1 if you've done your statistical modules that year.